smartcontractkit/chainlink-automation/OVERVIEW.md

 block number.
 This ensure all nodes have the same source, but the results are random across different OCR rounds if an observation is repeated.

-> the shuffling should not be necessary in the observation because we
+> shuffling is done to ensure that all upkeeps have a chance at being sent in an
-> cannot trust that shuffling was done once the observation is consumed in Report
+> observation due to limiting the observation length

 ```
 ocr -> PluginThatImplementsLibOCR2